Port of Novi Sad: Location

 DP World Novi Sad is located in the central part of Vojvodina, the northern province of the Republic of Serbia.
 It is located in the city of Novi Sad on the 1,254 km left bank of the Danube river and at the very end of the Danube-Tisa-Danube Canal.
-This extraordinary location where the river Corridor VII and the land Corridor X intersect forms a hub for international communication and transport.
-The strength of the location of this port is not only geographical: It also has excellent transport links, only 0.3 km from the railway Corridor X and 3 km from the land Corridor X. This provides an increased capacity to provide services to clients in domestic and international trade and to develop multimodal transport.
+This location where the river Corridor VII and the land Corridor X intersect forms a hub for international communication and transport.
+The strength of the location of this port is not only geographical: It also has transport links, only 0.3 km from the railway Corridor X and 3 km from the land Corridor X.

-The excellent geographical location of DP World Novi Sad provides a smooth flow of river traffic on the Danube.

 All international ports on the Danube downstream of Novi Sad are connected to the east: Bulgaria (Lom, Ruse), Romania (Cernavodă, Brăila, Galați) and Ukraine (Reni, Izmail).
 The river also connects with ports on the Black Sea, and through them to the Mediterranean, Atlantic and Indian Oceans.

 To the west of the Danube lies links with all international ports upstream of Novi Sad: In Hungary (Dunaújváros, Budapest), Slovakia (Komárno, Bratislava), Austria (Vienna, Linz, Enns), Germany (Deggendorf, Regensburg, Kelheim) and via the Rhine–Main–Danube Canal there are river connections with Germany, Switzerland, and Netherlands, towards the Atlantic Ocean and the North Sea.

 DP World Novi Sad operates on a surface of 6 hectares, where the water depth is 4 to 10 metres.
 A 800-metre-long pier can accommodate up to five vessels at a time.
 DP World Novi Sad owns and operates closed warehouses with an area of 44,000 m2 and open warehouses with an area of 100,000 m2, consisting of public and customs warehouses.
-We can offer storage of domestic and foreign goods for export or import.

 History

-Early History
+Early history

 Since 1748, various historical documents have mentioned trade in Novi Sad and the docking of vessels on the Danube coast.

 The river has been used to transport a variety of cargo, and there are accounts of a need to pay a toll to use the riverbank.